Yibizo/Software-Requirements/README.md

 Create a video game focused on inspiring vocations in STEM (Biotechnology, Agriculture and Livestock, Physicomathematical and Earth Earth Sciences, ICT Software and Services, Industrial engineering and transportation, Pharmaceuticals and biotechnology), as well as dveelop cognitive abilities (creativity, communication, colaborative work, crticial thinking, problem-solving, data alphabetization, digital alphabetization and computational sciences).

 ## Scope
-- Benefits:
+- Benefits: inclusion of women within STEM vocations, as well as the promotion of said subjects
-- Objectives:
+- Objectives: break barriers, myths and prejudices describing that those types of careers are only for men
-- Goals:
+- Goals: Proximity to STEM subjects, without any gender discrimination

 Describe the software being specified.
 Include benefits, objectives, and goals.
 This should relate to overall business goals, especially if teams outside of development will have access to the SRS

 ## Definitions and Acronyms